PolaricServer/docs/docs/secure.rst

 .. note::
     From version 3.0, the frontend webserver is configured with a `self-signed <https://en.wikipedia.org/wiki/Self-signed_certificate>`_ certificate.
 This means that the webbrowser will not allow access before you explicitly make an exception for the certificate in question.
-If you plan to have many users, consider getting a certificate signed by a known CA.
+If you plan to have many users, consider getting a certificate signed by a known CA. One example is *Lets Encrypt* which is free and easy to use.

 Setting up the server with HTTPS
 --------------------------------